GPAI's Parallel Problem Generator: AI That Rewrites the Problem and Redraws the Figure

 This is why generating complete exam variations has remained manual work.
 Until now.

-Meet the Twin Problem Generator
+Meet the Parallel Problem Generator

 "Automatically turn any problem into a similar one.
 Practice is infinite."